Yes, you can take magnesium while you are pregnant!

 Considering it’s so important, it may come as a surprise to learn that most women don’t get enough of it!

-This makes supplementation during pregnancy that much more essential.
+This makes supplementation during pregnancy and postpartum that much more essential.

 Hint: The best magnesium supplement for pregnancy is Majka's Digest & De-stress Powder.

-The only magnesium supplement on the market with 3 different types of magnesium plus digestive enzymes.
-Oh, and it comes in a tasty blueberry flavor!
+The only magnesium supplement on the market with 3 different types of magnesium plus digestive enzymes for better absorption.
+Oh, and it's amazing taste comes from actual freeze dried blueberries!

 What is Magnesium?